stefonarch/LXQt-Wayland-files/README.md

 * Multiple desktops (in next version 0.6)
 * Window rules (no title bar for runner and desktop for example)
 * autostart has some issues not starting all
-* Featherpad and Gimp not starting when clicking associated files in PCmanFm-qt
+* applications like Featherpad and Gimp running under xwayland are not starting when clicking associated files in PCmanFm-qt
 * yatbwf and waybar not hiding in fullscreen
 * window activations from notifications
 * some general icons in taskbar (telegram, keepassxc)